Embark on an African adventure like never before as we unveil the top 7 best…

 Kibale forest National Park in Uganda inhabits the largest number of chimpanzees and is the most popular for chimpanzee trekking.
 Other areas include Ngamba island, Queen Elizabeth National Park, Murchison falls amongst others.

-Although not seasonal breeders females do have an oestrous cycle, and the number of oestrus females in a group at any one time can vary by season.
+Although not seasonal breeders females do have an oestrous cycle, and the number of oestrous females in a group at any one time can vary by season.
 The gestation period of chimpanzees lasts 8months and they mostly give birth to one infant.
 This infant clings tightly to its mother’s fur for its first 30days and then take rides on her back until like two years of age.

-What chimpanzees eat
+What do chimpanzees eat

-Chimpanzees are omnivores but they mostly eat fruits than any thing.
+Chimpanzee facts and trek in Uganda: Chimpanzees are omnivores but they mostly eat fruits than any thing.
 They also eat Insects like aunts, honey, birds, eggs and meat, though most of their diet comes from bits of plants like seeds, leaves, roots and more.
 Chimpanzees are primarily vegetarians.

 Chimpanzees have also been documented for hunting smaller primates like monkeys and also other animals like antelopes, wild pig and more for meat.
 However, meat contributes like 2% of their diet and their average diet is plants and fruits.

-Chimpanzees have a height of about 1.7 meters.
+Chimpanzee facts and trek in Uganda: Chimpanzees have a height of about 1.7 meters.
 They have longer hands than their legs and get around by climbing and swinging through trees.
 Chimpanzees can also walk on soles of their feet and knuckles of their long hands but an also walk upright on two feet if they want to.